Alkaline battery: Disposal

 Since alkaline batteries were made with less mercury beginning in 1996, alkaline batteries are allowed to be disposed of as regular domestic waste in some locations.
 However, older alkaline batteries with mercury, and the remaining other heavy metals and corrosive chemicals in all batteries (new and old), still present problems for disposal—especially in landfills.
-There is also the issue of simplifying the disposal of batteries by excluding them all from domestic waste, so that the most toxic batteries will be diverted from general waste streams.
+There is also the issue of simplifying the disposal of batteries by excluding them all from domestic waste, so that the most toxic batteries are diverted from general waste streams.

 Disposal varies by jurisdiction.
 For example, the state of California considers all batteries as hazardous waste when discarded, and has banned the disposal of batteries in domestic waste.
 In Europe, battery disposal is controlled by the WEEE Directive and Battery Directive regulations, and as such alkaline batteries must not be thrown in with domestic waste.
 In the EU, most stores that sell batteries are required by law to accept old batteries for recycling.